mitre/test-harness-interface/PopHealth Record Match Interface.md

     - id -- _identifier of the bundle_
 	- type "message"
 	- entry
-     	- fullUrl -- *sender-generated uuid*
+     	- fullUrl -- *sender-generated uuid that identifies this entry*
      	- resource
     		- MessageHeader
     			- id -- _identifier of the message_